opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 G-API to utilize appropriate Fluid functions in our graph.

-Kernel packages are combinable -- in the above example, we take "Core" and "ImgProc" Fluid kernel packages and combine it into a single one.
+Kernel packages are combinable -- in the above example, we take "Core" and "ImgProc" Fluid kernel packages and combine them into a single one.
 See documentation reference on cv::gapi::combine.

 If no kernel packages are specified in options, G-API is using